 So, the best way to raise the stern is to add flotation pods on the outside of the boat, one to each side at the aft of the boat as shown in the picture above right.

-Add PVC tubes for buoyancy and stability
+3. Add PVC pontoon tubes to the sides for more buoyancy and improved stability

 To add additional buoyancy to the entire boat you can add two PVC tubes with capped ends to the sides of your boat.